locsta/County-Health-Analysis/README.md

 We applied our knowledge of the CRISP-DM methodology to investigate the dataset.
 We applied our previous knowledge of cleaning, EDA, dropping features based on correlations and p-values in order to prepare our dataset for modeling.
 We used feature engineering (interactions and polynomials) to build better predictors for our targets.
-Finally we scaled our features and run Lasso models
+Finally we scaled our features and run Ridge, Lasso, Elastic models using cross validation technique.

 #### Question 1 (Marc)
 * Can we help an Insurance company know the important factors predicting life expectancy in USA?

 #### Question 2 (Shuyu)
-*
+* What are the most significant features for causing insufficient sleep?

 <img src='https://github.com/locsta/County-Health-Analysis/blob/master/Pictures/Findings%20Banner.png'>
 #### Question 1